 To register, please visit REPORTER.

-If you have a group of 15 or more people and would like to schedule a training specifically for your department, office, organization or group please contact Tracey Ray, assistant vice provost for student diversity, at 919.515.9243 or at email@example.com.
+If you have a group of 15 or more people and would like to schedule a training specifically for your department, office, organization or group please contact Nick Drake at email@example.com

 See the list of staff and faculty members who have completed Green Zone Training in support of military-affiliated students at NC State.